Horizon-independent Preconditioner Design for Linear Predictive Control: Preconditioning

 One of the first circulant preconditioners was proposed by Gilbert Strang in \cite{strangProposalToeplitzMatrix1986}.
 This preconditioner was originally proposed for preconditioning iterative conjugate gradient methods, and is formed by simply copying the central diagonals of the Toeplitz matrix into the preconditioning matrix and wrapping them around to form a circulant matrix.
 Strang's preconditioner can be naturally extended to the block Toeplitz case by simply copying the individual blocks into the preconditioning matrix and wrapping them around to form a block circulant matrix.

-In the case of the CLQR problem with a block diagonal preconditioning matrix, we can explicitly compute the block on the diagonal of the preconditioning matrix without forming the entire Hessian, as shown in Theorem~\ref{thm:precond:circ}. \begin{theorem} Let $H_{c}$ be the Hessian from \eqref{eq:mpc:stablecondMPC} formed by choosing~$K$ as the infinite-horizon LQR controller for $\mathcal{G}$, with $P$ the solution to the DARE~\eqref{eq:dare}.
-The matrix $H_{c}$ can be symmetrically preconditioned as $L_{N}^{-1} H_{c} \trans{(L_{N}^{-1})}$, with $L_{N} = I_{N} \otimes L$ and the blocks $L$ given by the lower-triangular Cholesky decomposition of $M$ with
+In the case of the CLQR problem with a block diagonal preconditioning matrix, we can explicitly compute the block on the diagonal of the preconditioning matrix without forming the entire Hessian, as shown in Theorem~\ref{thm:precond:circ}. \begin{theorem} Let $H_{c}$ be the Hessian from \eqref{eq:mpc:stablecondMPC} formed by choosing either: \begin{itemize} \item $K$ as the infinite-horizon LQR controller for $\mathcal{G}$, with $P$ the solution to the DARE~\eqref{eq:dare}, or \item $K = 0$ with $P$ the solution to the discrete-time Lyapunov equation~\eqref{eq:dlyap} for a Schur-stable $\mathcal{G}$. \end{itemize} The matrix $H_{c}$ can be symmetrically preconditioned as $L_{N}^{-1} H_{c} \trans{(L_{N}^{-1})}$, with $L_{N} = I_{N} \otimes L$ and the blocks $L$ given by the lower-triangular Cholesky decomposition of $M$ with

-\end{theorem} \begin{proof} Based on the work in \cite{strangProposalToeplitzMatrix1986}, a Circulant preconditioning matrix $W$ for the matrix $V$ will have entries that are obtained by copying the central diagonals of $V$ and wrapping them around to form a circulant matrix.
-For example, for the matrix
+\end{theorem} \begin{proof} Based on the work in \cite{strangProposalToeplitzMatrix1986}, a Circulant preconditioning matrix $W$ for the block Toeplitz matrix $V$ will have entries that are obtained by copying the central diagonals of $V$ and wrapping them around to form a circulant matrix since the main diagonals are usually strongly dominant.
+For example, the matrix